kolayne/how-to-Arch/README.md

 ### Status panel - `polybar`

 Import my config from https://github.com/kolayne/some_scripts_and_configs/blob/master/polybar_config.ini or use another sample config to start from.
+Put it at `~/.config/polybar/config.ini`.

 ### Night light - `redshift`